HewlettPackard/shs-docs/docs/portal/developer-portal/performance/ethtool_node_tuning.md

 ethtool --set-ring heth0 rx 8192 rx-mini 0 rx-jumbo 0 tx 8192
 ```

-**Hardware errors like Memory, PCI errors (look for errors in syslog)**
+_**Hardware errors like Memory, PCI errors (look for errors in syslog)**_

-**Note**: If the host side does not exhibit any of the above symptoms, look for errors at the fabric level as mentioned in earlier sections.
+**Note:** If the host side does not exhibit any of the above symptoms, look for errors at the fabric level as mentioned in earlier sections.